-Joe Childers, Chair of the Board of Directors for KRC, graduated from the University of Kentucky College of Law and has over 30 years of legal experience with specialties in environmental, mineral, and civil rights litigation.
+Joe Childers, former Chair of the Board of Directors for KRC, graduated from the University of Kentucky College of Law and has over 30 years of legal experience with specialties in environmental, mineral, and civil rights litigation.
 He has been successful in winning some of Kentucky's most notable cases, including unmined mineral taxation, the notorious "broad form" mineral deed, and surface owner's rights against natural gas companies.
 He currently lives in Lexington with his wife and two children.

 Betsy has practiced environmental law in Kentucky since 1994.
 Betsy brings her extensive experience to the KRC Board.
 She serves as the conservation chair for the Kentucky Chapter of the Sierra Club and is a board member on the Jewish Heritage Fund for Excellence.
 Betsy has also served on the Kentucky Environmental Quality Commission, the Olmsted Conservancy, and RiverFields.
 Betsy is a proud mother of two and a grandmother of six.